sigboe/Keyboard-layouts/README.md

 ## License and credits

-I need to give credits to Alexander from input.club for designing the keyboards.
+I need to give credits to Alexander from input.club for designing the keyboards, and the json structure.
 The layout variations I make are public domain.